Neki/fcd/README.md

 cabal install fcd
 ```

-Depending on your Cabal configuration, you may have to add the compiled exectubale to your `$PATH` (not required on Debian/Ubuntu).
+Depending on your Cabal configuration, you may have to add the compiled executable to your `$PATH` (not required on Debian/Ubuntu).

 ### Add the fcd function to your shell